La5te2/ChessAI/Graphics.md

 Simulator accepts any executable that implements the UCI protocol.
 The `--uci` argument therefore may refer to Gadus, Melano, Stockfish or another UCI engine.

+`File` imports engines and PGN files and saves the current PGN. `Board` sets the starting FEN, resets the position, undoes a Simulator move and flips the board.
+The board-state panel provides commands that copy the current FEN or PGN to the clipboard.
+The slider below the board selects a read-only historical position without changing the live game.

 ## 4. Stadium

 Stadium manages multiple independent games. `Tools > Matches` creates games, selects the game shown in the active view and closes games.
-Games outside the active view continue in the background.
+Games outside the active view continue in the background, including while Simulator is visible.
 Each seat requires a participant name.
 A Human seat accepts moves from the board.
 An engine seat requires a UCI executable and stores its own UCI option values and launch arguments.

 Match settings define the initial clock, increment, display delay, maximum ply count and starting position in Forsyth-Edwards Notation (FEN).
 An initial clock of zero disables clock timing. `Run > Start`, `Run > Pause` and `Run > Stop` control the active game.
 Closing Gadidae terminates every UCI subprocess owned by every open match.